asen/smg/docs/index.md

 The original idea for SMG monitoring was to be implemented as plugins fetching the data from the rrd files and determining whether values are within thresholds.
-This also allows one to check data at arbitrary (as available in the RRD files) resolution for desired periods (can be useful for anomaly detection, e.g. what the spiker plugin does).
+This also allows one to check data at arbitrary (as available in the RRD files) resolution for desired periods.

 Unfortunately there is one significant issue with that approach - it is too heavy to apply on all objects (based on experience it can